4aryash/Micro-Projects/README.md

 # Micro-Projects
-Stuff that I like to do on a Microcontroller
+Stuff that I like to do on the microcontrollers I have!